whimsically/portfolio_old/README.md

 ## Usage

-View the deployed project via GitPages or view the code on the repository.
+View the deployed project [via GitPages here](https://whimsically.github.io/portfolio/) or view the code on the repository.

  ![image of deployed portfolio](assets/portfolio-image.png)